elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 A Data Management Plan (DMP) is a structured document that records how data will be collected, stored, shared and preserved throughout a project.
 A machine-actionable DMP (maDMP) goes further by encoding these decisions in a standard format (typically JSON) so that they can be read and acted upon by software.
 In a federated study, your DMP should cover not only local data handling at each site but also cross-border governance, federated infrastructure requirements and model versioning.

-Beyond planning, capturing FAIR-aligned metadata and provenance throughout the federated life cycle is essential for auditability, regulatory compliance and scientific credibility.
-RO-Crate, a lightweight community standard for packaging research data with its metadata, provides a practical way to bundle a complete federated run into a single, self-describing artefact.
+Beyond planning, capturing FAIR-aligned metadata and provenance throughout the federated life cycle is essential for auditability, regulatory compliance and scientific credibility. {% tool "research-object-crate" %}, a lightweight community standard for packaging research data with its metadata, provides a practical way to bundle a complete federated run into a single, self-describing artefact.

 ### Considerations